mvicenzi/pmt-baselines/pmt-thresholds-baselines/README.md

 # Instructions
-This folder contains the script `makeConfigurationWithBaselineThreshold.sh` that takes an existing configuration placed in the `./basedir` directory and creates another one in the `./workdir` directory, setting new baselines and thresholds for the PMT digitizers.
+This folder contains the script `makeConfigurationWithBaselineThreshold.sh` that takes an existing configuration placed in the `./basedir` directory and creates another one in the `./workdir` directory, setting new channel pedestals (DC offsets),  baselines and thresholds for the PMT digitizers.

-The script updates the `BaselineChXX` and `triggerThresholdXX` parameters in the configuration files.
+The script updates the `BaselineChXX`, `channelPedestalXX` and `triggerThresholdXX` parameters in the PMT configuration files.
 Note that `BaselineXX` values are only used to compute the `triggerThresholdXX` values, but they are not written directly in the board registers.
+The baselines are configured into the boards with the `channelPedestal` values that control the DC offsets.
+The relationship between `channelPedestalXX` and `BaselineChXX` is determined via a channel-by-channel calibration.

+The spare channels which are used for trigger pulses are kept at fixed values (very high thresholds to avoid wrong majorities from them).

 ## Setting up
 The code requires some specific python libraries, so the advice is to set up a python environment in which to install everything.
 To do so:

-1. First, get a recent version of `icaruscode`: `setup icaruscode v09_63_00 -q e20:prof`
+1. First, get a recent version of `icaruscode`: `setup icaruscode v09_66_02 -q e20:prof`
 2. Create the environment at a destination of your preference:  `python3 -m venv /path/to/env/`
 3. Do `source path/to/env/bin/activate`
 4. Finally, install all requirements:  `python -m pip install -r requirement.txt`